nicolastonon/EFTSimPheno/README.md

 cmsRun LHE-GEN-SIM_cfg.py
 ```

-:heavy_exclamation_mark: Note that a different custom fragment [PrivProdFromGridpack.py](https://github.com/nicolastonon/EFT-Simu-Pheno/ProductionScripts/Fragments/PrivProdFromGridpack.py) is used, which includes a block to read the gridpack.
+:information_source: *Note that a different custom fragment [PrivProdFromGridpack.py](https://github.com/nicolastonon/EFT-Simu-Pheno/ProductionScripts/Fragments/PrivProdFromGridpack.py) is used, which includes a block to read the gridpack.*

 #### DIGI-RECO